Whip up some simple bean bag toys with this tutorial!

 STEP 3: Stack Squares and Pin

-Place the two fabric square on top of each other, right sides together, aligning all edges.
-Pin or clip in place.
+Place the two fabric squares on top of each other, right sides together, aligning all edges.

 STEP 4: Sewing The First Two Sides

-Use a straight stitch and a 1/2” seam allowance, stitch one side starting from the folded edge.
 To reinforce the seam, stitch the seam again and each seam hereafter.
 Don’t forget to backstitch at the beginning and end.

 Repeat on the opposite side.